Jimmy Awards: Award show

 The Jimmy Award nominees travel to New York City for a week in June, culminating in a live show in which the winners are determined.
 During the week, the nominees rehearse their performances for the award show and receive coaching from industry professionals.
-The show is directed by Van Kaplan and choreographed by Kiesha Lalama.
+The show is directed by Van Kaplan, choreographed by Kiesha Lalama, and music supervised and conducted by Geoffrey Ko.

 The award show is held at the Minskoff Theatre on Broadway, and is typically hosted by a celebrated Broadway actor (for example Laura Benanti in 2018).

 The show begins with an opening number (typically a "mega-mix of contemporary Broadway hits") involving all nominees, followed by a series of "showcase medleys", in which several nominees appear in costume in the role they performed in their high school's musical, each in turn singing a short solo, while the remaining performers act as backup singers and dancers.
 These medleys have gained a cult following, with fans appreciating the crossover between disparate popular musicals.
 Since 2016, due to an increasing number of nominees and time limitations, only a portion of nominees have participated in showcase medleys, with the remainder instead performing in a group number.
-The medleys are arranged and conducted by musical director Michael Moricz.
+The medley format was conceived by original musical director Michael Moricz.

 During an intermission, a panel of experts selects about eight finalists.
-During the show's second half, the finalists each perform a solo, and the winners are announced.
+During the show's second half, the finalists each perform a solo backed by a pianist, and the winners are announced followed by the closing number performed by all of the nominees.
 In addition to the main awards of Best Performance by an Actress and Best Performance by an Actor, other awards are given out with smaller prizes.
-In 2019, awards were given for Best Dancer, Rising Star, Best Performance in an Ensemble, and Spirit of the Jimmys, each associated with a $2,000 scholarship.
+In 2023, awards were given for Best Dancer, Rising Star, Best Performance in an Ensemble, and Spirit of the Jimmys, each associated with a $2,000 scholarship.
+All finalists also receive a $3,000 scholarship toward their future education.